-The Board recognises that the long term success of the Company is reliant upon the efforts of the employees of the Company and its contractors, suppliers, regulators and other stakeholders including the communities where we operate our businesses and with investors, potential investors, our Nomad and other advisors.
+The Board recognises that the long term success of the Company is reliant upon the efforts of the employees of the Company and its contractors, suppliers, regulators and other stakeholders including the communities where we operate our businesses and with investors, and our other advisors.
 The Board has put in place a range of feedback and engagement control processes and systems to ensure that there is close oversight and contact with these key resources and relationships are in place that allow a transparent, open dialogue.
-The first line of communication and engagement is typically with the executive management team (CEO, CFO, CTO or Country presidents/VP’s), but where required, the interim chairman engages with stakeholders.
+The first line of communication and engagement is typically with the executive management team (CEO, CFO, CTO or Country presidents/VP’s).
 These engagement and feedback processes help to ensure that the Company can respond to new issues and opportunities as they arise, then address these in a timely and professional manner.

 In addition to its other roles and responsibilities, the audit committee is responsible to the Board for ensuring that procedures are in place and are being implemented effectively to identify, evaluate and manage the significant risks faced by the Company.
 Currently, the Company has identified the key risks which are reviewed annually by the Audit Committee and the Board, together with the actions planned or in place to help mitigate the likelihood or impact of these risks, where possible.
 These key risks currently are:

 - Health Safety & Environment risk – e.g. a major incident impacting either the environment, infrastructure or personnel.

 - Financial risk – e.g. liquidity, capital discipline, commodity prices, exchange rates.